benbuck/finestray/README.md

   This typically corresponds to the text at the top of the window in the title bar, or shown in the taskbar.
 The value is provided as a [regular expression](https://en.cppreference.com/w/cpp/regex).
 If you aren't familiar with regular expressions, they are much too complicated to explain here, but just as an example, to match the Notepad window which has a title like "Untitled - Notepad", you could use a regular expression like: `.* - Notepad$`.
+Note that many programs dynamically change the title of their window based on various factors, so it may not be easy to pick a windows title that always works.

 Auto-tray event options: